 2. Give Your Baby The Tummy Time

 Giving your baby enough tummy time (letting baby lay on the tummy) will help strengthen its neck muscles and develop motor skills.
 From the second month onwards, place your baby on its tummy for a minute or two.
 It might initially not like the position and could get cranky.
-Giving it
+Giving it a tummy time on your chest would make the baby feel secure and it might eventually like the process.
+Look for the signs of discomfort or discontent in the baby and change the position immediately.

 3. Pique Its Interest With Toys